pytest-dev/pytest/doc/en/writing_plugins.rst

 .. code-block:: python

     def pytest_collection_modifyitems(config, items):
-        # called after collectin is completed
+        # called after collection is completed
         # you can modify the ``items`` list

 Here, ``pytest`` will pass in ``config`` (the pytest config object)